Patton Oswalt: Personal life

-Oswalt is a longtime comic book fan, which he has discussed in his stand up as well as writing a few issues for comics.
+Oswalt has been diagnosed with clinical depression, which he has dealt with throughout his adult life.
+He has incorporated these experiences into his comedy routines.

-In July 2017 he and actress Meredith Salenger were confirmed to be engaged.
+In July 2017, he and actress Meredith Salenger confirmed their engagement.
 They were married in November 2017.

 In 2013, he teamed up with PETA, spoke out against chaining pet dogs, and sent a letter to the mayor and members of the city council of Newport News, Virginia, urging them to ban the practice.

 Oswalt is an outspoken atheist and has referred to his atheism in his comedy specials: No Reason to Complain, Feelin' Kinda Patton, My Weakness Is Strong, and Finest Hour.